Guide to Identifying Mama or Baby Dolls 1918+ USA

 What is a Mama doll?
 Not long after production had begun on the Averill doll, a voice box was added to the tummy that cried Ma-Ma when the doll is tilted, which is how these dolls got their name.
 By 1921 Mama dolls were also patented in England.

-During 1923, 80% of all dolls preferred by a child in the United States, were Mama dolls.
-By 1926 costly production of dolls and high import tariff’s, the European bisque doll market dominance had ended.
+During 1923 – 80% of all dolls preferred by a child in the United States, were Mama dolls.
+By 1926 costly production of dolls and high import tariff’s, the European bisque head doll market dominance had ended.

-A guide to help date your Mama doll by body style
+A guide to help Date Mama or Baby dolls by body style

-In 1927 Mama dolls had slimmer bodies and partial composition lower legs were introduced, about 1928 composition swivel shoulder heads with full composition limbs thus the dolls could stand unaided.
+In 1927 American Mama composition dolls had slimmer cloth bodies and partial composition lower legs were introduced, about 1928 composition swivel shoulder heads, cloth firmly stuffed body, full composition limbs thus the dolls could stand unaided.

-Around 1935 Mama dolls appeared with distinct right and left feet, rather than both feet exactly the same.
+Around 1935 American Mama composition dolls flange neck or shoulder heads, stitched hips, appeared with distinct right and left feet with a big toe, rather than both feet exactly the same.

-By the mid-1940s composition Mama dolls popularity had declined, doll makers began to replace composition with plastic invented during World War II.
+By the mid-1940s composition Mama dolls have full composition legs, left and right feet with a big toe.
+Mama dolls popularity continued to decline and doll makers replaced composition with plastic invented during World War II.
 By the early 1950s most doll were made of hard plastic, those makers are listed on the hard plastic doll page.

 Mama Type Dolls Identified